araspik/samurai/README.md

-# SMake
+# Samurai
-SMake is a simple Make program, written in Rust.
+Samurai is (will be) a heavy-duty Make program, written in Rust.

-Hopefully my first actually complete project.
+Hopefully, this is my first actually complete project.

 View the [specification][spec] to see what this project will look like.